shinghao/sleep-data-analysis/README.md

 - Create a more balanced response variable through methods such as resampling.
 This is because for our model, the response variable, `Sleep quality`, is more skewed towards the right (representing higher sleep quality).
 - Collect more data as the data may become too small to measure the actual accuracy of the models.
 - Since this data is only about one person, it may be biased and hard to make accurate analysis of the information being given.
 It will be better to have a specific range/group of sleep information to give.(Continuation of point 2) Or a specific research centre/sleep centre of information to analyse will generate more interesting insights.
-- We do need to consider external factors and internal factors towards the person, to have a more accurate information.
-Such as sleep environment or sleep problems like insomnia which can determine sleep quality more accurately.
+- Consider other variables such as sleep environment or sleep problems such as insomnia.

 ## What Did We Learn?
 - Random Forest Model